by Monica Bloom

 Sesame Oil.
 Use internal and external.
 Great for abhyanga for vatas and vata season.
 Use the “cold-pressed” kind, not the “toasted” kind or you’ll smell like Asian food.

 Coconut Oil.
 Great for pitta as it has a cooling effect.
 Especially great in warm, dry weather.

 Almond Oil.
 Good for vata and pitta externally.
 Light enough to use before bed near the eyes to reduce crow’s feet.
 Great for full body and will not irritate pitta’s sensitive skin.

 Flaxseed Oil.
 Good for internal oleation and helps with constipation if you are ghee shy.
 Don’t heat it.
 Drizzle on veggies and rice bowls.

 Olive Oil.
 Not talked about much in Ayurveda because Indians don’t have olive trees…but Greeks and Italians use it liberally (on food and on skin)!

 Author of “In Your Elements: A Blooming Ayurvedic Guide to Creating Your Best Life,” Monica Bloom is an expert at Ayurveda neatly into a busy modern life.
 She grew up in Milwaukee, Wisconsin on beer, cheese, fried things and Green Bay Packer football games on Sundays.
-She currently works a job-job with a 2.5-hour daily commute in tech-crazy San Francisco and comes home to an endearing husband, a spritely toddler, two dogs and a cat.
+She currently works a job-job in tech-crazy San Francisco and comes home to an endearing husband, a spritely toddler, two dogs and a cat.
 She practices Ayurveda while juggling the busy-ness of life and has been actively sharing Ayurvedic wisdom since 2008.
 If she can incorporate Ayurveda into her wonky-busy schedule, you can, too.